Google Search Console URL Inspection API

 - Your URL should be included in your Google My Business post

 It doesn’t work that way.
 When troubleshooting ranking and indexing difficulties, keep this in mind.
-If in dispute, check twice the Manual Actions part of Google Search Console (opens in a new tab) to ensure nothing is listed there.
+If in dispute, check the Manual Actions section of Google Search Console (opens in a new tab) twice to ensure nothing is listed there.

 Furthermore, the URL inspection tool does not consider Removal Requests(a new tab will open).

-At SEOinc, we have mastered Google Search Console’s new API and can use it to understand the types of traffic coming to your website so we can make adjustments where necessary.
+At SEOinc, we have mastered Google Search Console’s new API and can use it to understand the types of traffic coming to your website, enabling us to make adjustments where necessary.
 With us, you’ll have ready access to a wide range of cutting-edge resources that will help you stay competitive in today’s marketplace.
 So whether you need help with local SEO or want to explore the latest developments in content marketing, we’re here for you.
 Contact us today.